pbevan1/Detecting-Melanoma-Fairly/README.md

 ## Method:

 "Convolutional Neural Networks have demonstrated dermatologist-level performance in the classification of melanoma and other skin lesions, but performance disparities between differing skin tones is an issue that should be addressed before widespread deployment.
-In this work, we look to uncover and subsequently tackle skin tone bias in melanoma classification.
-We utilise a modified variational autoencoder [[1]](https://www.aies-conference.com/2019/wp-content/papers/main/AIES-19_paper_220.pdf) to uncover skin tone bias in datasets commonly used as benchmarks.
+In this work, we look to tackle skin tone bias in melanoma classification.
 We propose a simple algorithm for automatically labelling the skin tone of lesion images, and use this to annotate the benchmark ISIC dataset.
 We subsequently use two leading bias unlearning techniques [[2]](https://openaccess.thecvf.com/content_CVPR_2019/papers/Kim_Learning_Not_to_Learn_Training_Deep_Neural_Networks_With_Biased_CVPR_2019_paper.pdf)
 [[3]](https://www.robots.ox.ac.uk/~vgg/publications/2018/Alvi18/alvi18.pdf) to mitigate skin tone bias.
 Our experimental results provide evidence that our skin tone detection algorithm outperforms existing solutions and that unlearning skin tone improves generalisation and can reduce the performance disparity between lighter and darker skin tones [[4]](https://arxiv.org/abs/2104.09957)."

 [[Bevan and Atapour-Abarghouei, 2021](https://arxiv.org/abs/2202.02832)]